amoffat/GetLostDocs/docs/index.md

 # Lost Docs

-👋 Welcome to the Get Lost development documentation.
+👋 Welcome to the Get Lost dev documentation.
 This will serve as your reference for all things required to build levels for Get Lost.

 ## Getting started